-C - is the inclusive number of financial years from the current year to that in which the estimated life of the asset expires.
+${f C}$ - is the inclusive number of financial years from the current year to that in which the estimated life of the asset expires.

-- 16. The only exceptions to the approach above will be: - For investment properties held solely for capital-appreciation purposes with an intention to sell, no MRP will be charged. - For investment properties held for income-generation purposes, MRP of 1% will be made.
+- 17. The only exceptions to the approach above will be: - For investment properties held for income-generation purposes, MRP of 1% will be made. - For investment properties held solely for capital-appreciation purposes with an intention to sell, no MRP will be charged. - For loans taken to provide debt finance for capital projects undertaken for the Council by other parties (eg the property company), no MRP will be charged.